JJMingG/OPSys_Proj/README.md

           2. Implicit declaration of setenv
               - Looked up the warning, which mentioned that we need to define DEFAULT_SOURCE, BSD_SOURCE, or POSIX_C_SOURCE, but they did not get rid of the warning.
+We see this warning on linprog but not from another machine environment.

 ## Special considerations, etc
       - We used a dynamically allocated 2d array to store and array of pointers